 We write a lot about teaching empathy to kids in general, and this skill goes a long way when it comes to kids with all kinds of differences.
 Especially with a difference that can literally make a friend very sick or even cause death.

-Seeing real kids explain real stories like this can really help bring the issue to life, helping your kids come at it from a more empathic place.
+Stories like these can really help bring the issue to life, helping your kids come at it from a more empathic place.

 Finally, teach your kids to advocate for their friends.